tomschr/xml-format-action/README.md

   available as `xmlformat`, `xmlformat.rb` or `xmlformat.pl`.
   It will find the script in the mentioned order.
 * Investigates what files are integrated in the commit.

-* Optionally, lets you set a configuration file.
+Optionally, it lets you set additional parameters:

+* Set a configuration file.
 If it's a remote address, it will download the config file automatically.
-* Optionally, define a list of excluded files.
+* Define a list of excluded files.
-* Optionally, lets you define a list of allowed file extensions.
+* Define a list of allowed file extensions.
+* Define a default Git identity.
-* Optionally, lets you commit the changed XML files.
+* Commit the changed XML files.

 The GitHub Action **does not** push the changed XML files automatically.
 You have to do it after you have formatted the files (see [Pushing reformatted XML files](#pushing).)